FoodPrintLabs/foodprint/README.md

 ## Installation
+In order to run FoodPrint, an environment with the following is required:

+- Node.js
+- Truffle Framework
+- Web3.js
+- Bootstrap
+- PostgreSQL

 1. Install Truffle globally.
 Truffle is the most popular smart contract development, testing, and deployment framework.
 ```
 $npm install -g truffle